 As I said, these are kind of classic new coach mistakes.
 They decide they want to work on something, or get excited about a new drill they’ve come across, and jump right in without considering priorities and context.

 You may be asking why I let it go on so long.
 The answer is long-term thinking.
 One training wasn’t really going to change a heck of a lot.
-On top of that, I probably won’t make it through the season with the team as it won’t be long now before I finish my major PhD work enter the job market.
-The team leadership needs to be able to run trainings without a coach, as the odds of finding a replacement to finish the season aren’t very good.
+On top of that, I probably wasn’t going to make it through the season with the team as I was finishing my major PhD work and preparing to enter the job market.
+The team leadership needed to be able to run trainings without a coach, as the odds of finding a replacement to finish the season weren’t very good.
 By letting the captain see how the drill ran, how long it took, and providing feedback I hopefully helped to make things better in the long run.